Flat strips, Bowen-Margulis measures, and mixing of the geodesic flow for rank one CAT(0) spaces: Introduction

 \begin{main}[\thmref{a.e.-geodesic-is-lonely}] \statelonely \end{main}

-This result brings us back to the situation where ``most'' geodesics do not bound a flat strip, which allows us to finally define Bowen-Margulis measures (also denoted $m$ and $m_\Gamma$) on $SX$ and $\modG{SX}$.
+Thus ``most'' geodesics do not bound a flat strip of any positive width, hence we may finally define Bowen-Margulis measures (also denoted $m$ and $m_\Gamma$) on the generalized unit tangent bundle $SX$ of $X$---called the space of geodesics of $X$ by Ballmann (\cite{ballmann})---and on $\modG{SX}$, by an near-canonical ``a.e.~ homeomorphism'' $\pi_x \colon SX \to \GER$.